In memory of our fallen classmates we honor them with personal memorial pages.

 Carla (Wanasek) Feldman, 67, of Topeka, KS passed away May 7, 2018.
 Carla was born September 17, 1950 in Hutchinson, KS.
 Graveside service for Carla was held May 10, 2018 at Mt.
 Moriah, Newcomer and Freeman Funeral Home, 10507 Holmes Road, KC, MO.

-Died October 26, 1995 at the age of 46, due to agent orange exposure while serving in Viet Nam.
+Edward E. Wells, 46, of Hutchinson, died Oct.
+26, 1995, at Wichita.
 He was born Oct.
-18, 1949.
-He was a longtime Hutchinson resident as a salesman.
+18, 1949, at Hutchinson, the son of Ivial and Margaret Jeane Wells.
+A longtime Hutchinson resident, he was a salesman.
+He was a Specialist 4 in the U.S. Army and served in Vietnam.
+He enlisted Oct.
+24, 1966 and released June 15, 1969.
 Survivors include: father (Ivial) and stepmother, Beverly Wells, Hutchinson; a companion, Victoria Wallerius; a son, Curry Wells, Hutchinson; a brother, Scott Wells, Eureka; and three sisters, Lorene Shinkle, Hutchinson, and Debbie and Terri Martin.
 Memorial service at Fairlawn Burial Park Memorial Mausoleum Chapel, Hutchinson, KS.

 Food Poisoning - 2004